-NOTE - National prefixes are not part of the international ITU-T E.164-number for Trials.
+NOTE - National prefixes are not part of the international E.164-number for Groups of Countries.

-Figure 5 - International ITU-T E.164-number structure for Trials
+Figure 4/E.164 - International E.164-number structure for Groups of Countries

-6.3 Assignment of country codes (CCs)
+6.3 Assignment of Country Codes (CCs)

-6.3.1 Country codes may be assigned to either geographic areas, global services, Networks or groups of countries.

-6.3.2 The status of country codes for geographic areas, global services, Networks and groups of countries is published periodically by TSB.

-6.3.3 All spare country codes will be assigned on a three-digit basis.

-6.3.4 The assignment and reservation of country codes shall follow the criteria and procedures, as defined in [ITU-T E.164.1], for geographic areas, global services and Networks; in [ITU-T E.164.3] for groups of countries.
+- 6.3.1 Country codes may be assigned to either geographic areas, global services, Networks or Groups of Countries. - 6.3.2 The status of country codes for geographic areas, global services, Networks and Groups of Countries is published periodically by the TSB. - 6.3.3 All spare country codes will be assigned on a three-digit basis. - 6.3.4 The assignment and reservation of country codes shall follow the criteria and procedures as defined in ITU-T Rec.
+E.164.1, for geographic areas, global services and Networks; in ITU-T Rec.
+E.164.3 for Groups of Countries and in ITU-T Rec.
+E.164.2 for Trials.

-6.3.5 The CC for trials (i.e., 991) has already been allocated and is not considered further.

-6.4 Assignment of identification codes, group identification codes and trial identification codes
+6.4 Assignment of Identification Codes, Group Identification Codes and Trial Identification Codes

-6.4.1 The list of assigned and reserved identification codes with their associated country codes is published periodically by TSB.

-6.4.2 The assignment and reservation of identification codes shall follow the criteria and procedures, as defined in [ITU-T E.164.1], or [ITU-T E.164.2], or [ITU-T E.164.3] as appropriate.
+- 6.4.1 The list of assigned and reserved identification codes with their associated country codes is published periodically by the TSB. - 6.4.2 The assignment and reservation of identification codes shall follow the criteria and procedures as defined in ITU-T Rec.
+E.164.1 or E.164.2 or E.164.3 as appropriate.

-7 International ITU-T E.164-number for geographic areas
+7 International E.164-number for geographic areas

-Principles, criteria and procedures for the assignment of international ITU-T E.164-numbers for geographic areas may be found in [ITU-T E.190], and [ITU-T E.164.1].
+Principles, criteria and procedures for the assignment of international E.164-numbers for geographic areas may be found in ITU-T Recs E.190 and E.164.1.

-7.1 Country code for geographic areas
+7.1 Country Code for geographic areas

-The country code is used to select the destination $country^1$ (i.e., the country where the identified subscriber is registered or the country containing a point where the service is provided) and varies in length from 1 to 3 digits.
+The Country Code is used to select the destination country (i.e., the country where the identified subscriber is registered or the country containing a point where the service is provided) and varies in length from 1 to 3 digits.

-&lt;sup>1 Whenever the term "country", "destination country" or "originating country" is used in this clause, it identifies a specific country, a group of countries in an integrated numbering plan or a specific geographical area.
+Whenever the term "country", "destination country" or "originating country" is used in this clause, it identifies a specific country, a group of countries in an integrated numbering plan or a specific geographical area.